RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/02-Near-Real-Time-Mirroring-v3.md

+---
+permalink: /RIPE-Database-Mirror/Near-Real-Time-Mirroring-v3
+---

-# Near Real Time Mirroring (NRTM)
+# Near Real Time Mirroring v3

-**The RIPE NCC NRTM** is a publicly available service that allows authorised users to receive a stream of available data from the RIPE Database on a server.
+**The RIPE NCC NRTM** is a publicly available service that allows users to receive a stream of available data from the RIPE Database on a server.
 The user will receive a stream of data from the server with near real time updates.
 This service does not include any personal data.

 ## Pre-conditions:

 * You have a working installation of whois.
-Check the [installation instructions](../18.Installation-and-Development/06-Installation-instructions.md#installation-instructions).
+Check the [installation instructions](../Installation-and-Development/Installation-instructions/#installation-instructions).
-* You have already imported an export from the RIPE Database using Setup a [RIPE GRS mirror using Bootstrap and NRTM](01-Setup-RIPE-Database-Mirror.md#setup-ripe-database-mirror).
+* You have already imported an export from the RIPE Database using Setup a [RIPE GRS mirror using Bootstrap and NRTM](../RIPE-Database-Mirror/Setup-RIPE-Database-Mirror/#setup-ripe-database-mirror).
 * You have kept the RIPE.CURRENTSERIAL that corresponds to the snapshot you downloaded.

 ## Steps

-* Stop whois using `./whois.init stop`
+* Stop whois using kill &lt;PID&gt;

         # NRTM server
         nrtm.enabled=false